dhruv-gagnani-sec/zeeknsm-windows/README.md

 - [x] Wazuh integration examples
 - [ ] Add screenshots or sample dashboards
 - [ ] Add a formal license

+## Contributing

+Contributions are welcome.
+Good first areas to improve:

+- Add sample screenshots or Wazuh dashboard examples
+- Expand protocol parsing coverage
+- Add automated build instructions for GitHub Actions
+- Improve detection rules
+- Add tests for parsers and configuration loading

+Before opening a pull request, please make sure the project builds successfully with CMake.

+## Security Notes

+- Run ZeekNSM only on systems and networks you are authorized to monitor.
+- Packet capture requires Administrator privileges on Windows.
+- Review logs before sharing them publicly because they can contain IP addresses, hostnames, URLs, and other sensitive metadata.

 ## Notes